 CE-ART 2062, 8 Wed., Jan.
 21-Mar.
 11, 6:30-9:00 pm, Room TBD, $175 (+ textbook).
 M Tallerico. #12777

 A Certificate Program in Sustainable Gardening with Northeast Flora

-Discover the benefits and beauty of plants native to the Northeast in this program designed for home gardeners and professionals alike.
+Discover how to plan and grow a beautiful and beneficial landscape using plants native to the Northeast in this program designed for industry professional and home gardeners.

-Landscape architects, designers, nursery staff, landscapers, and gardening enthusiasts will learn about regional ecology and the sustainable practices that can be used to enhance home and community environments.
+Landscape architects, designers, and gardening enthusiasts will learn from experienced instructors about regional ecology and the sustainable practices that can be used to enhance home and community environments.

-Students can enroll in single classes or pursue a certificate, which consists of 50 contact hours (18 hours/core courses, 17 hours/ electives, and 15 hours/community service) plus a final exam.
-Some classes offer LA-CES approved credit hours.
-All classes are taught by qualified, experienced professionals.
+Students can enroll in individual classes or pursue a certificate, which consists of 50 contact hours (18 hours/core courses, 17 hours/ electives, and 15 hours/community service) plus a final exam.
+Most classes offer LA-CES approved credit hours; some offer ISA-approved credit.